bbauska/JS-svg/README.md

 -&gt; "Howaya, ah it's yourself, what's the craic?"
 </pre>

-As you can see, creating a default value is as simple as assigning a value to the parameter when you define it.
-Now we've created a more human- sounding fallback than undefined.
+<p>As you can see, creating a default value is as simple as assigning a
+value to the parameter when you define it.
+Now we've created a more human- sounding fallback than undefined.</p>

-In the case of the squareNumber() function, a default value doesn't make as much sense.
-Instead, we could use the ternary technique covered earlier to provide some actionable feedback if the function is called without an argument.
+<p>In the case of the squareNumber() function, a default value doesn't make
+as much sense.
+Instead, we could use the ternary technique covered earlier to provide some actionable feedback if the function is called without an argument.</p>

 <pre>
 function squareNumber(number) {